USI-INF-Software/ICSA2022-Web-APIs-Structures-and-Data-Models-Analysis/README.md

 git clone https://github.com/USI-INF-Software/ICSA2022-Web-APIs-Structures-and-Data-Models-Analysis.git
 ```

-Then run:
+To install the required modules, run:

 ```
 npm install
 ```

-to install the required modules.

-To produce the results run:
+To produce the results, run:
 ```
 node generate-results.js
 ```
-And, finally, the following command which generates the results visualizations used in the paper and additional ones in the `results-pdf` folder.
+Finally, the following command which generates the results visualizations used in the paper and additional ones in the `results-pdf` folder.

 ```
 node compile-results.js